pokeviz/pokeviz.github.io/_posts/2016-12-24-stats-comparison.md

 options	:
 - generation
 - stat
+- type
 ---
 Select two stats as axis.
+How Pokemon stat compare to each other.

 {% include option.html %}